-CLEANING - Compressed air will dislodge most large trash or loose dirt after the screens have been removed.
-Blow out the screens away from the machine.
+CLEANING - Compressed air will dislodge most large trash or loose dirt after the screens away from the machine.
 Water from a pressurized hose may also be used (fig. 7.16), or if necessary the screens may be soaked in soapy water and scrubbed with a brush.